Frequently Asked Questions

 The social network data of the Dutch population is currently not publicly available.
-One of the main goals of POPNET is to unlock this information and make it available, strictly for academic research.
+One of the main goals of POPNET is to unlock (aggregated) (parts of) the data, strictly for academic research.
 But we need to do this in a secure way, and make sure that for instance anonymity is guaranteed.
 We also need a proper platform in terms of hardware and software where users can analyze the data.
 Researchers at Dutch universities can apply for secure access to a simplified version of the underlying raw data at Statistics Netherlands, see CBS Microdata.

 Who is the owner of this data?

 The social network data is compiled by Statistics Netherlands / Centraal Bureau voor de Statistiek (CBS).
-They have the legal mandate to collect this data from various governmental agencies, and use it for statistical research.
+CBS has the legal mandate to collect this data from various governmental agencies, and use it for statistical research.
 From this data, CBS compiled the social network data.
 The data is currently stored at secure internal servers of CBS.

 I am a researcher and this data is great for a project I am working on.
 Can we work together?

 Good to hear!
 We see a wide range of research possibilities with this data, and that is the reason we work on this research infrastructure.
 Feel free to send us an email with your idea.
-However, currently the data is only available in the secure non-accessible server environment of Statistisch Netherlands.
-When we are further in the project, we hope to be able to responsibly share (aggregated) (parts of) the data.
+However, currently the data is only available in the secure non-publicly accessible server environment of Statistics Netherlands.
+When we are further in the project, we hope to be able to responsibly share (aggregated) (parts of) the data for research purposes.
 Knowing your research interests and questions will help us to decide on how and what data we will make available.

-Can you find information about specific persons such as myself, or my parents?
+Can you find information about specific persons in the data such as myself, or my parents?

 No, we cannot.
 The data is pseudonymized: there are no names or personal identifiers such as your Burger Service Nummer (BSN) in the data, so we do not know who is who.
 The data also does not contain personal information such as address or date of birth.